top of page

 Additional regenerative farming resources:

-Author Bio: Lydia Noyes is a freelance writer and hobby farmer in West Michigan.
-She writes about food, farming, health, and wellness topics related to the planet and people within it.
+Author Bio: Lydia Noyes is a freelance writer and small farmer in West Michigan.
+She writes about food, farming, health, and wellness topics related to the planet.
 When not tied to her computer, you’ll find Lydia weeding, reading, or chasing after her ever-growing flock of chickens.

-Curious about what Farmbrite can do for you?
-Schedule a free 30-minute demo to see how it can help integrate regenerative practices into your farm operation.
+Curious about how Farmbrite can help your farm with farm software?
+Schedule a free 30-minute demo or open a free trial to see how it can help integrate regenerative farm practices into your operation.